google/trillian/README.md

-A future plan to deal with this is to create a *Logged Map*, which combines a Trillian Map with a Trillian Log so that all published revisions of the Map have their signed tree head data appended to the corresponding Map.
+A future plan to deal with this is to create a *Logged Map*, which combines a Trillian Map with a Trillian Log so that all published revisions of the Map have their signed tree head data appended to the corresponding Log.

 The mapping between the source Log data and the key:value data stored in the Map is application-specific, and so is implemented as a Trillian personality.